alecazam/kram/README.md

 * Clamp only - Solved by disabling wrap/mirror modes and uv scaling.
 * Complex pack - stb_rect_pack tightly pack images to a 2d area without accounting for bleed issues

 kram will soon offer an atlas mode that uses ES3-level 2d array textures.
 These waste some space, but are much simpler to pack, provide a full encoded mip chain with any block type, and also avoid the 5 problems mentioned above.
 Named atlas entries reference a given array element, but could be repacked and remapped as used to a smaller atlas.
-Dropping mip levels can be done across all entries, but it a little harder for a single array element.
+Dropping mip levels can be done across all entries, but is a little harder for a single array element.
 Sparse texture works correctly for 2d array textures.
-Can draw many types of objects and particles with only a single texture set.
+Can draw many types of objects and particles with only a single texture array.

+The idea is to copy all atlased images to a 2d vertical strip.
+This makes row-byte handling simpler.
+Then kram can already convert a vertical strip to a 2D array, and the output rectangle, array index, mip range, and altas names are tracked as well.